 Custom Class Object

-- Adding the .NET Serializable attribute in your custom class or
+- Adding the .NET Serializable attribute in your custom class.

-- Using Dynamic Compact Serialization that is a framework provided by NCache providing cost-effective serialization for registered classes dynamically.
+- Using Dynamic Compact Serialization, a framework provided by NCache that offers cost-effective and dynamic serialization for registered classes.

 Data Structures

-NCache being distributed in nature offers the functionality of conventional data structures that allows the addition, removal and retrieval of data without affecting the data consistency.
+NCache being distributed in nature supports data structures that allow the addition, removal, and retrieval of data without affecting the data consistency.
 Following are the data structures supported by NCache:

 JSON Data in NCache

-JSON is a lightweight readable language used by the applications for being extremely fast and supported by all major JavaScript frameworks.
-NCache lets you add your JSON data easily in the cache-store by providing a few classes derived from a base class JsonValueBase.
-Let us look at the classes provided by NCache:
+JSON is a lightweight readable language used by applications for being extremely fast and compatible with all major JavaScript frameworks.
+NCache lets you add your JSON data easily in the cache-store by providing a few classes derived from a base class JsonValueBase as discussed below:

 - JsonObject: This class is for unordered name-value pairs where name is the name of the object and value is the value of the JSON object that can be of any primitive type.